-Note: This is a rapidly evolving story.
-At this writing, this post is largely a compendium of links, resources and commentary related to the proposed cutting-by-half of the Seattle Police Department budget.
-Like the rapidly-building “plan” itself, this article is pretty scattered and incomplete, and meant to be a holding tank of some relevant articles, resources and perspectives to consider when establishing your own view on the topic.
+Note (July 2020): This post is a compendium of links, resources and commentary related to the proposed cutting-by-half of the Seattle Police Department budget.
+Like the rapidly-building “plan” itself, this article is pretty scattered and incomplete, and meant to be a holding tank of relevant articles, resources and perspectives to consider when developing your own view on the topic.
 It will be updated over time.

 It is not intended to be one-sided.
 So feel free to suggest new Seattle-specific resources and links to me via Twitter, especially those which disagree with mine.
 If they better inform outsiders, ideally with concrete data, I’ll do my best to work them in.